appcelerator-archive/ti.doubleclick/documentation/index.md

 ## Feedback and Support

-Please direct all questions, feedback, and concerns to [info@appcelerator.com](mailto:info@appcelerator.com?subject=Android%20Doubleclick%20Module).
+Please direct all questions, feedback, and concerns to [info@appcelerator.com](mailto:info@appcelerator.com?subject=iOS%20Doubleclick%20Module).

 ## License

-Copyright(c) 2010-2011 by Appcelerator, Inc. All Rights Reserved.
+Copyright(c) 2010-2012 by Appcelerator, Inc. All Rights Reserved.
 Please see the LICENSE file included in the distribution for further details.

-[Ti.DoubleClick.View]: view.html
+[Ti.DoubleClick.BannerAdView]: banneradview.html
+[Ti.DoubleClick.InterstitialAd]: interstitialad.html